iOSGuide/installing-trollstore-misaka/README.md

 ## Credits

-- Lars Fröder (opa334): Creator of the TrollStore Jailed iOS app.
+- Lars Fröder (opa334): Creator of the TrollStore Jailed iOS app, enabling the permanent installation of IPAs with customized entitlements and root helpers.
-- alfiecg_dev: Recognized for identifying the CoreTrust bug.
+- alfiecg_dev: Recognized for identifying the CoreTrust bug, contributing to the functionality of TrollStore by patching and automating the bypass.
-- Google Threat Analysis Group: Discovered the CoreTrust bug.
+- Google Threat Analysis Group: Discovered the CoreTrust bug within an in-the-wild spyware chain and responsibly reported it to Apple.
-- LinusHenze: Revealed the installd bypass used for TrollStore installation.
+- LinusHenze: Revealed the installd bypass used for TrollStore installation on iOS 14-15.6.1 through TrollHelperOTA and identified the original CoreTrust bug utilized in TrollStore 1.0.
-- Misaka Tweak Manager: The Misaka Team is credited for developing a powerful tweak manager.
+- Misaka Tweak Manager: The Misaka Team is credited for developing a powerful tweak manager, utilizing MacDirtyCow & KFD exploits for iOS device customization without resorting to jailbreaking.
-- TrollsMe Developer Team: Developers of the TrollsMe App.
+- TrollsMe Developer Team: Developers of the TrollsMe App, the comprehensive TrollStore application seamlessly integrating all TrollStore tools.

 *Note: This installation guide is provided for educational purposes only.*